Thermal Tensor Network Simulations of Lattice Fermions with Fixed Filling: Adaptively controlling particle number under GCE

 \subsection{Fixed-$N$ tanTRG algorithm}

-By integrating the techniques described above with tanTRG, we propose a fixed-$N$ tanTRG algorithm for simulating charge-conserved fermion systems at finite temperature with a fixed target particle number.
-We begin by initializing a high-temperature thermal density operator $e^{-\alpha_0 N - \beta_0 H}$ with a small $\beta_0$ using the series-expansion thermal tensor network (SETTN) approach~\cite{Chen2017PRBSeries}.
+By integrating the techniques described above with tanTRG, we propose a fixed-$N$ tanTRG algorithm for simulating charge-conserved fermion systems at finite temperature with a fixed target particle number, as illustrated in the flowchart in Fig.~\ref{Fig:Flowchart}.
+We begin by initializing a high-temperature thermal density operator $e^{-\alpha_0 N/2 - \beta_0 H/2}$ with a small $\beta_0$ using the series-expansion thermal tensor network (SETTN) approach~\cite{Chen2017PRBSeries}, where the factor $1/2$ arises from the bilayer representation.
 In the high-temperature limit, the system is only weakly influenced by the Hamiltonian, allowing the initial $\alpha_0$ to be estimated by locally solving

 where $\hat{n}$ is the local particle number operator and $n_{\rm target}$ is the target particle number per site.

 We then proceed with the standard tanTRG algorithm to cool down the system, i.e., following the imaginary-time evolution equation of the unnormalized density operator, while adaptively using the chemical potential determined by Eq.~\eqref{Eq:SelectMu}.
 In the initial stage, a 2-site algorithm or controlled bond expansion (CBE)~\cite{Gleis2023PRLControlled,Li2024PRLTime} is required to expand and further optimize the renormalized basis residing in the auxiliary bonds.
 Moreover, a logarithmically scaled $\beta$ sequence is used, analogous to the exponential tensor renormalization group~\cite{Chen2018PRXExponential}, to rapidly reach low-temperature regime without introducing significant projection errors.
 After that, we switch to a linearly scaled $\beta$ sequence to avoid uncontrolled Lie-Trotter errors due to indefinitely increasing step length in exponential cooling~\cite{Li2023PRLTangent}.